mdgriffith/kubernetes-starterkit/DEPLOY-GOOGLE.md

-# WARNING, this guide is untested yet.
+# WARNING, this guide is untested at the moment

 # Deploying to Google Container engine